CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating

 \subsubsection{SARI}

+Our fourth metric is SARI~(System for Automatic Evaluation of Text Simplification).
 SARI~\cite{sari} is an evaluation metric based on edit distance, originally designed to assess the overall quality of text simplification.
 SARI compares the generated results with the reference in terms of edit distance, as well as the matching of words, phrases, and sentences at various levels, to provide an overall assessment of the quality of the generated results.